gvwilson/thirdbit/teaching/lessons.md

   reverse instructional design is *not* the same thing.**
 * **Learners can construct and critique five-part learner personas.**
-* **Learners can construct good learning objectives and critique learning objectives with reference to Bloom's Taxonomy.**
+* **Learners can construct good learning objectives and critique learning objectives with reference to Bloom's Taxonomy and/or Fink's Taxonomy.**

 Most people design lessons as follows: